 Make a simple exfoliating scrub at home by combining 1–2 tablespoons of activated charcoal powder with a tablespoon of skin-nourishing coconut oil.
 Massage the skin for a couple of minutes before washing the scrub off to get fresh, supple skin.2

-3. Try An Activated Charcoal And Apple Cider Vinegar Mask To Unclog Pores
+3. Unclog Pores With An Activated Charcoal And ACV Mask

 Clogged pores can give you lack-luster complexion and even contribute to acne.
 Skin oils, dead skin cells, dirt, and impurities can all clog up your skin pores.
 But there’s a simple remedy for this common problem.
 Just try a mask of purifying activated charcoal and astringent apple cider vinegar.